UK property market outlook: what are the experts saying?

 Overseas investment set to continue

 Experts at Savills have commented on the increase in interest from overseas investment in London, particularly from South East Asian and Chinese buyers, right up to the outbreak, with 30% of London’s new home sales last year coming from abroad.
 However, noting that these types of buyers are generally happy to purchase property remotely and like the security of tenure that the UK provides, this interest isn’t predicted to die down even amidst the pandemic.
 On the contrary, overseas investors will want to take advantage of the weakness of sterling and get in before next year’s stamp duty increases, so this strong interest is expected to continue.

 JLL points to the incredible acceleration of previously budding property technologies, such as virtual property tours, as something that could now be heading to mainstream markets, due to rapid shifts in attitudes since the coronavirus outbreak.
 With even the smallest of property agents adapting to take on new technologies and processes, JLL notes the necessity of the environment as a key driver for further developments.

 Likewise, its April 2020 Global Real Estate report highlights potential implications for property sectors in light of changing demand and flexible needs, as well as newer focuses beyond the pandemic based on lessons learned.
 It seems that whilst many are adjusting to the new normal that is the current environment, many experts within the property sector are already thinking about the long-term implications on the way we live and work.

-Join us for the first Virtual UK Residential conference on Tuesday 16th - Thursday 18th June 2020.
+Join us for the London Residential conference on Tuesday 16th - Thursday 18th June 2020.
 Find the agenda and conference format here or, alternatively, sign up to receive our email newsletter for future event reminders.